sak96/read_later/PRIVACY_POLICY.md

 We may update this Privacy Policy from time to time to reflect changes in our practices, technology, legal requirements, or other factors.
 We will notify you of material changes by:

 - Updating the "Last Updated" date at the top of this policy
-- Providing notice within the App
+- Providing "Last Updated" date in the App Settings Page
-- Requiring your consent if required by applicable law

 Your continued use of the App after changes constitutes your acceptance of the updated Privacy Policy.